restradaaguila/Masked-Autoencoders_Vision/README.md

    + positional embeds added to all tokens
    + Full input image is reconstructed with predicted pixel values for masked squares.
 + Differences between input image and reconstruction are measured and used as loss (mean sq. error)
-+ After pre-training decoder is discarded and encoder is kept for fine tuning, encoder is kept for downstream tasks
++ After pre-training decoder is discarded and encoder is kept for fine tuning, later used downstream tasks

 Q1: what are the positional embeddings for?
 + Guide Q: What are they for in NLP models?